Pdbz199/CLIP-decomposition/README.md

 The most powerful part is that **we didn't train a model to recognize these specific images.** CLIP already "knew" what a hot dog and a cat looked like because of its massive pre-training.
 We just used its internal knowledge to organize our own data.

-If you run the provided `clip_analysis.py` script, you will see how CLIP naturally separates different concepts—grouping animals together, food together, etc.—without us ever explicitly telling it what a "cat" or "hot dog" looks like.
+If you run the provided `clip_analysis.py` script, you will see how CLIP naturally separates different concepts, grouping animals together, food together, etc., without us ever explicitly telling it what a "cat" or "hot dog" looks like.